 Apologies, but no results were found.

-Cultural Studies, Department of English and Cultural StudiesOther Titles: Cultural Studies
+Cultural Studies, English and Cultural StudiesOther Titles: Cultural Studies

 Decolonial feminist theory; affective and emotional labour; women, work and care in Southeast Asia; and institutional and creative activism.

 CULT 100, Media and Popular Culture in Global Context;

 CULT 320, Creative Activism: Art, Media and Social Justice;

 Alifa Bandali is an instructor in the Department of English and Cultural Studies at the University of British Columbia in Kelowna, B.C.
 Dr. Bandali’s research focuses on feminist activism both in institutional and creative spaces.
 Her PhD thesis titled: Paid to care: Women’s experiences in non-profit/NGO work in Malaysia examined how women working in the non-profit/NGO sector saw themselves in their work and the meaningfulness of ‘good work’.

 Ph.D.
 Department of Gender & Cultural Studies.
 University of Sydney.
 2017, M.A.
 Asian Research Institute.
 University of British Columbia.
 2011, B.A. with distinction.
 Department of Pacific and Asian Studies.
 University of Victoria.
 2008.